 Michigan Operations (MiOps) is a place of great historical significance to Dow.
 The site originated in the 1890’s after Herbert Henry Dow moved to Midland, Michigan, from the Cleveland, Ohio, area to take advantage of the prehistoric brine deposits under the Saginaw Valley.
 His plan was to use his innovative process for extracting chemicals from the brine by electrolysis, and manufacture bleach on a commercial scale.

 H.H.
 Dow accomplished this and more.
 By 1918, Dow had shifted focus to the production of calcium chloride, magnesium metals and acetyl salicylic acid – better known as aspirin – which was made at MiOps for more than 70 years.
 H.H.
 Dow continued to churn out new innovations, diversify his portfolio, and expand his company until his death in 1930.
 Michigan Operations served as Dow’s global headquarters until the late 1960’s when the corporate center was built to house businesses, functions, and the Office of the Chief Executive.

 The Dow Michigan Operations Industrial Park (I-Park) represents the future of innovation in the Great Lakes Bay Region.
 It serves as a hub of technology, growth, partnership, and manufacturing excellence.

 The I-Park ushers in a new era of collaboration for Dow and the other tenant companies on site.
-Working collectively, these companies are focused on safe operations, employee excellence and talent development, production efficiencies, and a commitment to the Great Lakes Bay Region.
+Working collectively, these companies are focused on safe operations, employee excellence and talent development, production efficiencies, and a commitment to the region.

 A leading global specialty chemicals and performance materials company serving key industries such as transportation, infrastructure, environment and consumer.